The important information for employees can be located on our web site at www.StaffingSolutionsEnterprises.com

 - Employee’s must have a dedicated workspace that meets workers compensation guidelines (proper ergonomics, no hazards, ability to work productively)

 - Employee must be available to attend scheduled meetings and participate in other required office activities at the home office as required.

 - The employee and manager will agree to the work schedule along with frequency of communication.
 Employees are still required to work their total hours for the week (typically 40 hours).
-Employees who are not exempt from the overtime requirements of the Fair labor Standards Act are required to record all hours worked in a manner designated by the company.
-Hours worked in excess of those specified will require advance approval of the supervisor.
+Employees who are not exempt from the overtime requirements of the Fair labor Standards Act are required to record all hours worked.
+Hours worked more than those specified will require advance approval of the supervisor.